cycle/docs/relation/many-to-many.md

 }
 ```

-By default, ORM will generate FK and indexes in `though` entity using role and primary keys of linked objects.
+By default, ORM will generate FK and indexes in `though` entity using the role and primary keys of the linked objects.
 Following values are available for the configuration:

 Option      | Value  | Comment
 ---         | ---    | ----
-load        | lazy/eager | Relation load approach (default `lazy`)
+load        | lazy/eager | Relation load approach.
+Defaults to `lazy`
-cascade     | bool   | Automatically save related data with parent entity, defaults to `false`
+cascade     | bool   | Automatically save related data with parent entity.
+Defaults to `false`
-innerKey    | string | Inner key name in source entity, default to a primary key
+innerKey    | string | Inner key name in source entity.
+Defaults to a primary key
-outerKey    | string | Outer key name in target entity, default to a primary key
+outerKey    | string | Outer key name in target entity.
+Defaults to a primary key
-thoughInnerKey | string | Key name connected to the innerKey of source entity defaults to `{sourceRole}_{innerKey}`
+thoughInnerKey | string | Key name connected to the innerKey of source entity.
+Defaults to `{sourceRole}_{innerKey}`
-thoughOuterKey | string | Key name connected to the outerKey of a related entity defaults to `{targetRole}_{outerKey}`
+thoughOuterKey | string | Key name connected to the outerKey of a related entity.
+Defaults to `{targetRole}_{outerKey}`
 thoughWhere | array | Where conditions applied to `though` entity
 where       | array | Where conditions applied to a related entity
-fkCreate    | bool   | Set to true to automatically create FK on thoughInnerKey and thoughOuterKey, defaults to `true`
+fkCreate    | bool   | Set to true to automatically create FK on thoughInnerKey and thoughOuterKey.
+Defaults to `true`
-fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `SET NULL`
+fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
+Defaults to `SET NULL`
-indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey], defaults to `true`
+indexCreate | bool   | Create index on [thoughInnerKey, thoughOuterKey].
+Defaults to `true`

 You can keep your pivot entity empty, the only requirement is to have defined a primary key.

-> Note, current implementation includes typo in pivot table definition, `though` => `through`.
+> Note, current implementation includes a typo in the pivot table definition, `though` => `through`.

 ## Usage
-To associate two entities using Many To Many relation use method `add` of pivot collection:
+To associate two entities using Many To Many relation, use the method `add` of pivot collection:

 ```php
 $u = new User();